joe-antognini/zoia/README.md

-# `zoia`
+# Zoia

 `zoia` is a utility to organize your library of academic papers.

 ## Organization

 `zoia` uses a simple, flat layout to organize data.
-Every paper is referenced by a unique citation key.
-(This would be the same key that you would reference with `citep` or `citet` in LaTeX.)
+Every paper is referenced by a unique citation key (typically shortened to "citekey").
+This would be the same key that you would reference with `citep` or `citet` in LaTeX.
 Bibliographic data is stored in a file called `.metadata.json`.

 Each paper also gets its own subdirectory in the root directory.
 Within each subdirectory the document (if it exists) is stored as `document.pdf`.
 Any notes associated with the document are stored as `notes.md`.
 However, `zoia` imposes no additional structure on the layout.
-If you would like to add additional files for a paper (e.g., data or code), you are free to do so.
+If you would like to add additional files for a paper (e.g., supplementary data, code, or text), you are free to do so.

 A sample directory structure might look like this:

 ```
 my_library
-         ├── einstein05electrodynamics
+         ├── einstein05-electrodynamics
          │   ├── document.pdf
          │   └── notes.md
          └── .metadata.json
 ```

-## Citation key styles
+## Citation key style

-`zoia` allows you to choose from several different formats to automatically generate citation keys.

-### `zoia` styles

-#### Default three-author style

-The default style in `zoia` is to use the last name of up to three authors separated by `+`, (with a trailing `+` if there are more than three authors), followed by the last two digits of the publication year, followed by a hyphen, followed by the first word of the title (excluding common words like "the", "a", "on", etc.).
-This style is the least likely to produce collisions but is also harder to remember.
-(Though `zoia`'s search functionality can help you to find the paper's citation key.)
+`zoia` generates citekeys by taking the last names of the first three authors on the paper and joining them by `+`, (with a trailing `+` if there are more than three authors), followed by the last two digits of the publication year, followed by a hyphen, followed by the first word of the title (excluding common words like "the", "a", "on", etc.).

-##### Examples
+### Examples

 | Author(s)                                 | Title                                                                          | Year | Citation key                  |
 | --------                                  | -----                                                                          | ---- | ------------                  |